Psychiatry, Pain Rehabilitation Program (Minnesota)

 Description

-The Mayo Clinic comprehensive Pain Rehabilitation Center (PRC), established in 1974, is a hospital-based outpatient group treatment rehabilitation program aimed at helping patients with chronic pain experience functional restoration and enhanced quality of life.
+The Mayo Clinic comprehensive Pain Rehabilitation Center (PRC) was established in 1974, and is a hospital-based outpatient program.
+The program helps patients with chronic pain achieve functional restoration and an enhanced quality of life.
 This is achieved through learning self-management of their symptoms and decreased use of medications and reliance on health care utilization.

-You work directly with an interdisciplinary treatment team, including a consulting psychologist or psychiatrist, in the case conceptualization and evidence-based cognitive behavioral treatment of pediatric or adult patients with chronic pain and other somatic symptoms.
+You work directly with an interdisciplinary treatment team, including a consulting psychologist or psychiatrist.
+The team focuses on case conceptualization and evidence-based cognitive behavioral treatment.
+Training includes pediatric and adult patients with chronic pain and other somatic symptoms.

 Specific goals

-- Develop an understanding of the biopsychosocial theories of acute versus chronic pain and reduced function associated with chronic pain in pediatric or adult populations
+- Develop an understanding of biopsychosocial theories of acute and chronic pain.
+Training explores reduced function associated with chronic pain in pediatric and adult populations

 - Develop an understanding of the concept of functional restoration to regain or maintain age-appropriate functioning